 Have a Great and Safe Freestyle

-Day Freestyle terrain may include half-pipes, as well as terrain park features.
+Day Freestyle terrain may include terrain park hard and soft features.
 They are provided for your enjoyment and offer adventure, challenge, and fun.
 However, freestyle terrain, like all skiing and riding, exposes you to risk of serious injury.
 Prior to using freestyle terrain, it is your responsibility to familiarize yourself with all instructions and warnings and to follow "Your Responsibility Code".
 DiscoverSnow.org Terrain Park Safety

 - Freestyle terrain contains man-made and natural variations.